 It can be scary being a termite specialist, knowing that your enemy can be totally concealed deep within a building’s timbers, working away at your client’s biggest asset and leaving behind building timbers on the cusp of collapse.
 It is not a career choice that was recommended by our family solicitor and you may see from time to time a pest controller evading the press reporters on his way to court with a coat over his head.
 A quick look at the attached photo of a veranda post in Broadford will tell you why – you just cannot see if termites are infesting a building timber.
-There is often NO VISUAL SIGN, but the timber can be turned to paper under your nose.
+There is often NO VISUAL SIGN (although there are ways to reduce the risk of them lurking), but the timber can be turned to paper under your nose.

 Photo Credit: Termite Specialists

 It is a funny thing though.
 I have been running a termite control business for nearly 30 years, treating thousands of infestations and have never had a complaint about missing concealed termites.
 Maybe I am lucky, but there are a few basic principles that this business follows that may have helped.